XEDGit/memdetect/README.md

-Memdetect is a cross-platform shell script to compile and run your C or C++ project with a wrapper of malloc and free, which will help you understand your memory-management and find memory leaks.
+Memdetect is a shell script to check your C or C++ project's memory leaks

+It can also:
+ - show information about malloc and free calls at runtime
-It can also fail targeted malloc() calls at runtime, for military-grade stability!
+ - fail targeted malloc() calls at runtime, for military-grade stability!

 ## Platforms: